 All reports that use templates from Organisation Configuration screen will be modified so that they will replace the pattern %FirstName% with the recipients Firstname.

-Please Note that where an Email is currently BCC’d to many recipients a separate email will now have to be created for each recipient.
-Discuss.
+Please specifiy behaviour with respect to multiple TO: recipients and multiple CC: Recipients.

+Will the code that uses each of the following templates be modified?